 APL-102: Multi Kinase Inhibitor

-APL-102 is an oral, Multi Kinase Inhibitor (mKi) targeting several key oncogenic drivers.
-APL-102 inhibits both receptor tyrosine kinase (RTKs) and serine/threonine-kinases, including:
+APL-102 is an oral, small molecule multi-tyrosine kinase inhibitor (MTKI) targeting several key oncogenic drivers.
+APL-102 inhibits several receptor tyrosine kinases (RTKs), including the following:

 - Mitogen-Activated Protein Kinases (MAPK) pathway via B-RAF and C-RAF